-Hermaphrodite - A plant that shows both staminate and pistillate flowers, usually caused by enviromental stress or poor genetic's.
+Hermaphrodite - When a plant shows both staminate and pistillate flowers, this is usually caused by enviromental stress or poor genetics.

 First part of the flowering cycle.

-Entering the flowering season will cause a major change in the plants life, where during the grow cycle they only had to think about themselves, now they have to worry about the future of their existence.
+Entering the flowering season will cause a major change in the plants life.
+Where during the growth cycle they only had to think about themselves, now they have to worry about the future of their existence.

-With diminishing hours of day light the plant's primal instincts warn them for the coming winter, the introduction of autumn is the prelude to an inescapable death for all annual plants like Cannabis.
+With the hours of daylight diminishing, the plant's primal instincts warn them for the coming winter.
+The introduction of autumn is the prelude to an inescapable death for all annual plants like Cannabis.

-The first part of the flowering cycle shows a significant change in the way they grew before, most plants will start growing faster than ever before where others will almost completely stop gaining height.
+The first part of the flowering cycle shows a significant change from the way they grew before.
+Most plants will start growing faster than ever before where others will almost completely stop gaining height.

-The way that Cannabis behaves during the first few weeks of their flowering cycle completely depends on their origin, Sativa strains tend to gain a lot in height where pure Indica strains sometimes completely stop growing upwards.
+The way Cannabis behaves during the first few weeks of their flowering cycle completely depends on their origin.
+Sativa strains tend to gain a lot in height whereas pure Indica strains sometimes completely stop growing upwards.

 How to recognize a male plant ?